 Huh?
 Wha?
 Oh, right.
 There are some elders who can escape this inconvenience.
 Evil Old Folks tend to be exempt from this rule, as are women in general.
 Maybe they just drink a lot of coffee.
 Needless to say, this is an Elderly Trope.
 It is also more likely to appear in a comedy.

-to some extent, though, as older people often tend to go to sleep earlier than younger adults, and since the elderly are usually retired, they generally have nothing in their schedule to prevent them from napping whenever they feel like it.
+In real life, several studies have suggested that people actually need less sleep as they grow older; and the portrayal of this trope in media matches the symptoms of narcolepsy, a neurological disorder unrelated to age.
+However, older people often tend to go to sleep earlier than younger adults, and since the elderly are usually retired, they generally have nothing in their schedule to prevent them from napping whenever they feel like it.
 Furthermore, some sleep disorders that can cause daytime dozing, such as sleep apnea and insomnia, are more likely to gradually develop over the course of a lifetime.

-- Carlos of El Dorado V is always asleep when he's on screen, save for two occasions.
+- GUN×SWORD: Carlos of El Dorado V is always asleep when he's on screen, save for two occasions.

 - Bernard, one member of the Neighborhood Watch Alliance in Hot Fuzz, spends most of his onscreen time asleep, except for about a minute during the final confrontation.

 - The wise old man in Labyrinth randomly falls asleep, much to the chagrin of his hat.

 - According to the DVD commentary for National Lampoon's Christmas Vacation, the grandparents had a side bet going during filming as to who could appear asleep on screen most often.

 - Angela Nicely: “Blooming Gardens!” has an old lady, who randomly falls asleep in the middle of a conversation.